Not sure how the bid writing process works? This comprehensive bid writing guide will explain how to write the perfect tender response!

 Think about pricing

-For most tenders, pricing is the most significant component.
+For some tenders, pricing is the most significant component.
 This means while it’s still important to focus on your quality questions, you need to think seriously about what price you will submit.

-This can be a dangerous strategy for many reasons.
+This can be a dangerous strategy for two reasons.

-Once you put your price in, you’re not allowed to change it.
+First, once you put your price in, you’re not allowed to change it.
 This means that you could be stuck in a loss-making contract for several years.
-Plus, there’s no guarantee that tenderers will come to you for any other work.
+Second, there’s no guarantee that tenderers will come to you for any other work.

 While you want your price to be appealing, you also want it to be realistic.
 Account for potential price increases as well as any additional services that are needed.
-For example, if the tenderer wants additional levels of insurance, you can factor that into your costs.
+For example, if the tenderer wants additional levels of insurance that you don’t normally have, you can factor that into your final quote.

 If the tenderer is looking for a rock-bottom price for your business – they’re probably not someone you want to work with.